 You need to stand out.
-What unique words, phrases, images, videos, logos, etc will newcomers notice about you?
+What unique words, phrases, stories, images, videos, awards, logos, etc will newcomers notice about you?
 How do you explain your underlying motivation?
 What evidence will you use to reinforce your claims of expertise?

 Do you develop a logo or have a colour scheme?
 Maybe a favourite font.
 According to Forbes presenting a consistent brand across all platforms can increase revenues by up to 23%, so defining your brand and using that definition wherever you communicate is often a key driver to success.

 In addition to focusing on impressing, make sure you don’t let yourself down with the details.
 One spelling mistake could lead to a missed opportunity.
 The wrong word or phrase could lead to clients not understanding what you offer and therefore will click away.

 Beyond your digital profile, ensure that your other interactions are also aligned.
 In these days of video calls, think about your hair, clothes, Zoom backdrop, lighting and sound quality.
 Your personal energy too.

 4. Set up your company and business foundations